How to Care for Your Hands Daily

 • Shea Butter: A rich emollient that helps maintain skin comfort, especially in cold weather.

-• Ceramides: These components help support skin’s natural balance, making them suitable for sensitive skin.
+• Ceramides: These ingredients help maintain the skin’s protective barrier, making them suitable for sensitive skin.

 For Deep Hydration:

-• Glycerin: A powerful humectant that draws moisture from the air into your skin.
-It’s a classic, reliable ingredient for everyday hydration without a heavy feel.
+• Glycerin: An effective humectant that helps draw moisture to your skin.
+It’s a classic, reliable ingredient for everyday hydration that doesn’t feel heavy.

-• Hyaluronic Acid: Known for holding up to 1000 times its weight in water, this ingredient provides deep, long-lasting hydration without a greasy residue.
+• Hyaluronic Acid: Known for its ability to retain significant moisture, this ingredient provides deep, long-lasting hydration without a greasy residue.

 For Softness & Nourishment: